vrk-kpa/opendata/doc/custom-modules-drupal.md

 Modules are installed and enabled within ansible Drupal role.
 Adding or removing a custom module requires changing the [custom_modules list](https://github.com/vrk-kpa/opendata/blob/master/ansible/roles/Ddupal/vars/main.yml)  that in Drupal role vars.

-### Avoindata appfeed

-Appfeed module is a Drupal block module that lists recently modified showcases using [CKAN API](https://docs.ckan.org/en/latest/api/index.html).
-The module also shows recent tweets from [avoindata.fi user](https://twitter.com/avoindatafi).
-Module is being used in the frontpage of the site but as a block module it can be inserted into any basic page also.

 ### Avoindata articles